-Once again America came under attack and, the culprit is a Saudi citizen, just like in like in 9/11.
-CBS News reported that FBI has started an investigation into the attack and is focusing on the question whether it was a terrorist attack.
+Once again America came under attack and, the culprit is a Saudi citizen, just like in 9/11.
+CBS News reported that FBI has started an investigation into the attack on the naval base and is focusing on the question whether it was a terrorist attack.

 The culprit, named Mohammed Saeed Alshamrani, opened fire at the naval base staff in Pensacola’s Naval Aaviation Base, where he was under training.
 Alshamrani was a Saudi official being a member of the Saudi Royal Air Force.
 How he was able to get a handgun and carry it in a supposedly gun-free area is an important question and casts serious doubts over the impression of foolproof security at a sensitive area in the US.